aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/screening/methane-loading.md

 The `ParameterData` dictionary is missing a number of parameters for which you'll need to figure out reasonable values.

--   Our simulations are performed under periodic boundary conditions.
-This means, we need to make our simulation cell large enough that a molecule will never interact with a two periodic copies of any of its neighbors.
+ -  `UnitCells`: Our simulations are performed under periodic boundary conditions.
+This means, we need to make our simulation cell large enough that a molecule will never interact with two periodic copies of any of its neighbors.
 Given the cutoff radius of 12 Angstroms, how often do you need to replicate the unit cell of the material?